Infocyte/PowershellTools/HUNT Powershell Module/README.md

 Tested on Powershell Version: 5.0

 ## Getting Started
-Import the module:
+Install the module:
-> PS> Import-Module .\InfocyteHUNTAPI.psd1
+> PS> Install-Module -Name InfocyteHUNTAPI

 Create an API token in the Web Console within your profile or admin panel.
 Use Set-ICToken to connect to your HUNT server and set your API token.